chipperdrew/talkEdu/README.rst

 #) TOFIX? - By default, user authorization is cAsE sEnSiTiVe (however user creation is not)
 #) TOFIX? - Same as above, but with /user/chiPPeRdrew/ link
 #) Create change/reset password with django-registration
-#) Create remainder of pages, add database field show its knows what posts to show
-#) Create "Remember me" feature
 #) Allow users to enter in a name(title) in their posts
-#) Have change and delete option for posts made by logged-in user
+#) Have change and delete option for posts made by logged-in user -- use CBV?
 #) Change to class based views??
 #) Set up email with SMTP server
 #) DONE - Change database?